Binary Gauntlet 0 picoCTF 2021 Solution

 Description

 Do you know enough to use a simple buffer overflow?
-Connect to the service and exploit a stack-based buffer overflow to call the win() function.
+Connect to the service and overflow a stack buffer to trigger a pre-registered crash handler that prints the flag.

 Download the binary for local analysis, then connect to the remote service to get the flag.